owncloud/ocis/CONTRIBUTING.md

 ## Styleguides

-To keep up with a consistent code and tooling landscape, some of the ownCloud modules maintain styleguides for contributions.
+To keep up with a consistent code and tooling landscape, some ownCloud modules maintain styleguides for contributions.
 It is mandatory to follow them in contributions.

 ### Git Commit Messages